Debt-To-Income Ratio (DTI): What Is It And How Is It Calculated?

 Pay Off Your Smallest Debts

-The fastest way to lower your debt-to-income ratio is to eliminate monthly payments.
+The fastest way to lower your debt-to-income ratio is to pay off some of your debt.
 If you can afford it, pay off your smallest outstanding debt in full.
 You’ll instantly see your DTI fall.
+If you can’t afford to pay off your debt entirely, make more than the minimum payment on those debts each month.
+This will help you pay down your debt faster, thereby lowering your DTI over time.

 Raise Your Income